-U.S. officials said at the time of the recovery that Obama’s national security team was unanimous in its support of the prisoner exchange that ultimately returned Bergdahl to the United States, and that concerns about his physical health prompted them to circumvent a requirement to notify Congress about pending prisoner releases.
+At the time of his recovery, U.S. officials said Obama’s national security team was unanimous in its support of the prisoner exchange that ultimately returned Bergdahl to the United States.

-Obama himself cited a “sacred rule” in attempting to rescue American servicemen and women, no matter the circumstances surrounding their capture.
+Obama cited a “sacred rule” in attempting to rescue American service members, no matter the circumstances surrounding their capture.

 “We still get an American soldier back if he’s held in captivity.
 Period.
 Full stop.
-We don’t condition that,” he said during a June foreign swing in Europe.
+We don’t condition that,” he said at the time.

-Obama made those comments as members of Bergdahl’s unit were coming forward to describe, in their telling, how Bergdahl purposely abandoned his post before being taken captive in remote Afghanistan.
+Some members of Bergdahl’s unit have accused him of purposely abandoning his post before being captured in remote Afghanistan.
 Some suggested the U.S. effort to rescue him was misguided.

-The allegations that Bergdahl had abandoned his post were well known before his rescue became public, though they hadn’t yet been subject to the type of Army investigation that followed his return.
+Allegations that he abandoned his post were well-known before his rescue became public, though they hadn’t yet been subject to the type of Army investigation that followed his return.